BetterChinaTrip

 • 4-5d Lhasa Highlights with Potala Palace, Jokhang Temple, Barkhor, and Sera Monastery

-• 6d Lhasa plus Yamdrok or Namtso for sacred lake scenery and gentle acclimatization
+• 6d Lhasa plus Yamdrok or Namtso with a direct detail page at /tours/tibet-lhasa-yamdrok-6-days

 • May-October is the broadest Tibet travel window for Lhasa, Yamdrok, Namtso, Shigatse, and Everest